Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Detector Setup

-Although the coincidence window is 100\,ns, events as well as noise signals (which not necessarily generate trigger) in a time window of -260\,ns to 800\,ns after generation of the trigger are also recorded due to stretching of the event latch.
-An event typically contains hit information (one logic bit per strip indicating the signal in that strip) for each strip and 16 time signals for each layer.
-One TDC channel records time signals coming from every alternating 8$^{th}$ strips (S0 to S7) on one side of the layer.
-Approximately 250 millions of cosmic ray events recorded in the detector during the total observation period of $\sim$\,17\,days between August 23, 2017, to September 8, 2017, with a trigger rate of $\sim$230\,Hz are used for the analysis.
+Although the coincidence window is 100\,ns, the signals from any other particles as well as noise signals occurring within a time window of -230\,ns to 770\,ns after generation of the trigger are also recorded due to stretching of the hit signals and the trigger latency.
+An event typically contains hit information (one logic bit per strip indicating the signal in that strip) for each strip and 16 time signals for each layer; 8 for X-side and other 8 for Y-side.
+One TDC (Time-to-Digital~Converter) channel with least-count of 0.1\,ns records time signals coming from every alternating 8$^{th}$ strips (S0 to S7).
+Approximately 250 millions of cosmic ray events recorded in the detector during the total observation period between August 23, 2017 to September 8, 2017 with a trigger rate of $\sim$230\,Hz are used for the analysis.